1.01 Definitions. In this By-law and all other By-laws of the Association, unless the context otherwise requires;

 13.02 Establishment of Chapter.
-Upon the formal written petition of not less than four (4) Members, including a designated Coordinator responsible for the Chapter, the Vice-President responsible for Chapters and Membership and the Chapters and Membership Committee shall be empowered to establish a Chapter of the Association.
-The Coordinator of the Chapter shall liaise with the Membership Committee to ensure consistency across the Association’s platforms and mediums.
+Upon the formal written petition of not less than four (4) Members, including a designated Coordinator responsible for the Chapter, the Vice-President responsible for Chapters and the Membership Committee shall be empowered to establish a Chapter of the Association.
+The Coordinator of the Chapter shall liaise with the Chapters and Membership Committee to ensure consistency across the Association’s platforms and mediums.

 13.03 Membership in Chapter.
 All Members of a Chapter must also be Members of the Association.
 Unless explicitly agreed by the Executive Committee, no additional membership fee other than that of the Association shall be needed to be Member of a said Chapter.